-- CHEM1406 Lab Manual.

-- Safety glasses/goggles.

-- Scientific calculator.
+- Personal computer with internet access. - Any device to take pictures of labs and worksheets (High school teacher will collect, scan, and email them for grading). - Scientific calculator.
 Usage of cell phones WILL NOT BE allowed on exam!

 This course partially satisfies a Core Curriculum Requirement: